 Most people say that you have to watch Mulholland Drive a few times to really understand it.
 I call BS!
 David Lynch’s classic film is notorious for being complicated, and while the central message is very ambiguous, the basic plot really isn’t all that confusing.
 Yet it’s far from a straight story, as it’s set in a dream-like version of LA.

 Of course, I’m not going to explain every little detail, especially anything from the second half of the film, which completely disregards the traditional narrative style.
-That’s the funny thing about Mullholland Drive – is that you think it’s going to be linear story, but at a point it literally folds in on itself and destroys any reservations you might have had.
+That’s the funny thing about Mulholland Drive – is that you think it’s going to be a linear story, but at a point, it literally folds in on itself and destroys any reservations you might have had.
 Lynch dances between the absurd, the daring and the haunting.
 And it really makes for a downright brilliant film.

 Having said all that, I’ll still say Mulholland Drive’s plot isn’t hard to follow if you pay full attention.
-What’s unfolding on-screen isn’t the mind-boggling part, it’s what it all means that gives you the headache.
-So, if you require logic and a coherent story, this isn’t the film for you my friend.
+What’s unfolding onscreen isn’t the mind-boggling part, it’s what it all means that gives you a headache.
+So, if you require logic and a coherent story, this isn’t the film for you, my friend.
 It plays on every single emotion, drawing you into a dark journey, that deviates when you least expect it.

 Directed and written by: David Lynch